rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 1. Fetch the routing Codes with `getRoutingCodes` and set Environment Variable of `CompanyRoutingCode`
 2. Create Routing Instructions
+3. Check whether Routing Instructions was successful on Window 2

 ## 12-Modify Reservation to update Payment Method on Window 2